vivacenontroppo/simple-slack-reporter/README.md

 # simple-slack-reporter

-It was simple at the beggining, now maybe it's not that easy to adjust to your project, sorry.
+It wasn't simple and in many cases it was stupid, but the WDIO custom slack reporter is acceptable since orriginal npm wdio-slack-service package is not working as I wish it would.